 No one else on the block liked this tree.
 But I did.
 The Old Tree never fell.
 Even when we had storms that toppled younger, more sturdy trees, The Old Tree never fell.

-In the summer, The Old Tree would have its partial green because some of its limbs remained empty.
+In the summer, The Old Tree would be partially green because some of its limbs remained empty.
 The neighbors wanted to take The Old Tree down.
 But not me.

 This friend of mine taught me a valuable lesson.
 Not everyone is going to approve.
 Not everyone will like us.
 But like The Old Tree, we have to stand.
 We have to endure.
 We have to be consistent and persistent because nothing is forever.
 Not even resentments.
 And nothing is more wasteful in life than arguing, fighting, worrying or miserably existing.